“Global x Inclusive x Leadership ~ Shaping Passion & Ideas into plans: Creating New Values for Inclusive Community”

 JSIE supports fostering global talent, and offers global networking opportunities for young professionals, with an emphasis on helping women and minorities realize their greatest potential.
 Women’s Initiative for Sustainable Empowerment (WISE) summer program is to provide opportunities to shape our life mission and work toward social challenges.

 2019 WISE Summer Program aims to shape ideas into actionable project plans.
-Under the keywords for 2019 “Global x Inclusive x Leadership,” we will think about how we can create an inclusive society where people from different background can maximize their potential.
+Under the keywords “Global x Inclusive x Leadership,” we will work together to create an inclusive society where people from different background can maximize their potential.
 We all know that challenges we face everyday are closely connected to SDGs or social problems, that can turned into (social) business ideas.
 JSIE will provide opportunities to shape such ideas into plans through group work and to learn leadership styles to bring people in action.
 JSIE particularly focuses on the following points:

 - Ability to Identify and define problem(s)

 - Ability to present and explain your ideas to others

 - Ability to negotiate, collaborate, and involve with others

 - Ability to accept different values and be flexible

 - Ability to play leadership and bring “the best outcome”

 - You can join JSIE’s global community and meet with people with diverse backgrounds.